Location: 231 Galloway Business Building, Phone: (409) 880-7558

 Entering freshmen and new transfer students are considered "Provisional CM" majors.
 Academic advisement for "Provisional CM" majors occurs in the Advising Center.
 Academic advisement for "Professional CM" majors occurs in the CM Program Office, located inside the Galloway Business Building, Room 231.

 The program is also supported by the following endowed scholarships: The Francis & Marjorie Mouton Scholarship in Construction Management, The Ronald W. Thibodeaux Memorial Scholarship in Construction Management, and The William Clay Crawford Regents Scholarship in Construction Management.
 Other scholarships may be available as well.
-Application forms and information are available in the CM Program Office, located inside the Galloway Business Building, Room 231.
+To apply for Lamar University scholarships, please visit the main scholarship information page and follow the links to complete an online scholarship application.